inmanturbo/misc/kvm-libvirt/README.md

   ```
 - reboot (truenas scale) system!

-****due to the horrendous state of networking in scale, these changes must be done over direct console or ipmi access and all network connectivity (to truenas scale) will be lost until reboot!***
+****due to the horrendous state of networking in scale, these changes must be done over direct console via spice or vnc and all network connectivity (to truenas scale) will be lost until reboot!***
 https://ixsystems.atlassian.net/browse/NAS-118915